Posted in | News | Outer Space

 Supernova Studies Reveal Pa 30's Expansion

-In a paper published in The Astrophysical Journal Letters, researchers studied the Parker's Star Nebula 30 (Pa 30) nebula, the type Iax supernova remnant associated with supernova 1181 (SN 1181).
-It revealed unique characteristics such as a complex filamentary morphology and a hot, oxygen-rich stellar remnant at its centre.
+In a paper published in The Astrophysical Journal Letters, researchers studied Parker's Star Nebula 30 (Pa 30), the type Iax supernova remnant associated with supernova 1181 (SN 1181).
+The nebula revealed unique characteristics such as a complex filamentary morphology and a hot, oxygen-rich stellar remnant at its center.

 Supernova Studies Reveal Pa 30